benmvp/slides/2023/ato/nextjs.md

   - So if we want to support having multiple pages within `/product/`...
   - we can use `[id]` notation for the name
   - And `acme-hoodie` would be one of the ids, as well as any other product in our site
-- Without further ado, let's dive in
+- Without further ado, let's dive in...

 =====
 <!-- .slide: data-background="url(../../img/nextjs/laptop-carlos-muza-hpjSkU2UYSU-unsplash.jpg) no-repeat top" data-background-size="cover" -->